 OverviewOther names for this plant include:

 - Common names: golden star thistle, yellow cockspur, yellow centaury, St. Barnaby's thistle

 - Scientific names: Leucantha solstitialis

 - Reported in disturbed sides such as roadsides and pastures.

 Classification in Wisconsin: Prohibited

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for yellow star thistle was based upon this literature review developed by the department.
+The recommendation for yellow star thistle was based upon this literature review [PDF] developed by the department.

 First-year plant leaves: Simple, deeply lobed, and 2-3” long.